Mykol71/posos/msposapp/README.md

 RTI Cloud Service
 ------------------------

-Teleflora Managed Services RTI Application in Amazon AWS.
+Teleflora Managed Services Linux POS Applications in Amazon AWS.

 Overview
 ------------------------

+	Create Overview Here

 Requirements
 ------------------------

-- Low Cost
+- Low cost.

-- Minimal use of support time or resources
+- Minimal use of support time or resources.

-- Automated Build Process
+- Automated build process.

-- PCI/PA-DSS Compliant
+- PCI/PA-DSS compliant.

-- Minimal impact to other processes
+- Minimal impact to other processes.

-- Able to expand to a share-hosted style, or host multiple florists with one cloud account
+- Able to expand to a share-hosted style, or host multiple customers with one cloud account.

-- Repeatable installation and configuration of Prod, QA, and Dev Instances
+- Fast, repeatable, installation and configuration of Prod, QA, and Dev instances.

-- Allow for ease to add other Teleflora POS Linux applications
+- Allow for ease to add other Teleflora POS Linux applications.

 - Teleflora Managed Services Linux Cloud Backup Service (To be upgraded from by the end of this process).

-- Minimal to no maintenance added to what is already done for the instance itself
+- Minimal to no maintenance added to what is already done for the instance itself.

-- Reporting; track use for billing purposes
+- Reporting; track use for billing, performance, and compliance purposes.

 Design
 ------------------------

-The solution can be considered in 4 peices (Each having different PCI/PA-DSS implications):
+The solution can be considered in 4 peices (Each having different compliance implications):

 1. Build (media creation)